scsannalli/flaskofservice/README.md

 # flaskofservice
-'flaskofservice' is a demo users service app. plug and play users service to get users , add , modify and delete users.
+'flaskofservice' is a demo users service app. plug and play users service to get, add,modify and delete users.

 # To start using 'users service'
     - Clone this repo and